publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch54/m__us_usc_t7_s2132.md

         (2) which affects trade, traffic, transportation, or other commerce described in paragraph (1).

-    (d) The term “State” means a State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, or any other territory or possession of the United States;
+    (d) The term “State” means a State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, or any other territory or possession of the United States.

-    (e) The term “research facility” means any school (except an elementary or secondary school), institution, organization, or person that uses or intends to use live animals in research, tests, or experiments, and that (1) purchases or transports live animals in commerce, or (2) receives funds under a grant, award, loan, or contract from a department, agency, or instrumentality of the United States for the purpose of carrying out research, tests, or experiments: Provided, That the Secretary may exempt, by regulation, any such school, institution, organization, or person that does not use or intend to use live dogs or cats, except those schools, institutions, organizations, or persons, which use substantial numbers (as determined by the Secretary) of live animals the principal function of which schools, institutions, organizations, or persons, is biomedical research or testing, when in the judgment of the Secretary, any such exemption does not vitiate the purpose of this chapter;
+    (e) The term “research facility” means any school (except an elementary or secondary school), institution, organization, or person that uses or intends to use live animals in research, tests, or experiments, and that (1) purchases or transports live animals in commerce, or (2) receives funds under a grant, award, loan, or contract from a department, agency, or instrumentality of the United States for the purpose of carrying out research, tests, or experiments: Provided, That the Secretary may exempt, by regulation, any such school, institution, organization, or person that does not use or intend to use live dogs or cats, except those schools, institutions, organizations, or persons, which use substantial numbers (as determined by the Secretary) of live animals the principal function of which schools, institutions, organizations, or persons, is biomedical research or testing, when in the judgment of the Secretary, any such exemption does not vitiate the purpose of this chapter.

-    (f)

-     The term “dealer” means any person who, in commerce, for compensation or profit, delivers for transportation, or transports, except as a carrier, buys, or sells, or negotiates the purchase or sale of, (1) any dog or other animal whether alive or dead for research, teaching, exhibition, or use as a pet, or (2) any dog for hunting, security, or breeding purposes, except that this term does not include—

-        (i) a retail pet store except such store which sells any animals to a research facility, an exhibitor, or a dealer; or
+    (f) The term “dealer” means any person who, in commerce, for compensation or profit, delivers for transportation, or transports, except as a carrier, buys, or sells, or negotiates the purchase or sale of, (1) any dog or other animal whether alive or dead for research, teaching, exhibition, or use as a pet, or (2) any dog for hunting, security, or breeding purposes.
+Such term does not include a retail pet store (other than a retail pet store which sells any animals to a research facility, an exhibitor, or another dealer).

-        (ii) any person who does not sell, or negotiate the purchase or sale of any wild animal, dog, or cat, and who derives no more than $500 gross income from the sale of other animals during any calendar year;

     (g) The term “animal” means any live or dead dog, cat, monkey (nonhuman primate mammal), guinea pig, hamster, rabbit, or such other warm-blooded animal, as the Secretary may determine is being used, or is intended for use, for research, testing, experimentation, or exhibition purposes, or as a pet; but such term excludes (1) birds, rats of the genus Rattus, and mice of the genus Mus, bred for use in research, (2) horses not used for research purposes, and (3) other farm animals, such as, but not limited to livestock or poultry, used or intended for use as food or fiber, or livestock or poultry used or intended for use for improving animal nutrition, breeding, management, or production efficiency, or for improving the quality of food or fiber.
-With respect to a dog, the term means all dogs including those used for hunting, security, or breeding purposes;
+With respect to a dog, the term means all dogs including those used for hunting, security, or breeding purposes.

-    (h) The term “exhibitor” means any person (public or private) exhibiting any animals, which were purchased in commerce or the intended distribution of which affects commerce, or will affect commerce, to the public for compensation, as determined by the Secretary, and such term includes carnivals, circuses, and zoos exhibiting such animals whether operated for profit or not; but such term excludes retail pet stores, an owner of a common, domesticated household pet who derives less than a substantial portion of income from a nonprimary source (as determined by the Secretary) for exhibiting an animal that exclusively resides at the residence of the pet owner, organizations sponsoring and all persons participating in State and country fairs, livestock shows, rodeos, purebred dog and cat shows, and any other fairs or exhibitions intended to advance agricultural arts and sciences, as may be determined by the Secretary;
+    (h) The term “exhibitor” means any person (public or private) exhibiting any animals, which were purchased in commerce or the intended distribution of which affects commerce, or will affect commerce, to the public for compensation, as determined by the Secretary, and such term includes carnivals, circuses, and zoos exhibiting such animals whether operated for profit or not; but such term excludes retail pet stores, an owner of a common, domesticated household pet who derives less than a substantial portion of income from a nonprimary source (as determined by the Secretary) for exhibiting an animal that exclusively resides at the residence of the pet owner, organizations sponsoring and all persons participating in State and country fairs, livestock shows, rodeos, purebred dog and cat shows, and any other fairs or exhibitions intended to advance agricultural arts and sciences, as may be determined by the Secretary.

-    (i) The term “intermediate handler” means any person including a department, agency, or instrumentality of the United States or of any State or local government (other than a dealer, research facility, exhibitor, any person excluded from the definition of a dealer, research facility, or exhibitor, an operator of an auction sale, or a carrier) who is engaged in any business in which he receives custody of animals in connection with their transportation in commerce;
+    (i) The term “intermediate handler” means any person including a department, agency, or instrumentality of the United States or of any State or local government (other than a dealer, research facility, exhibitor, any person excluded from the definition of a dealer, research facility, or exhibitor, an operator of an auction sale, or a carrier) who is engaged in any business in which he receives custody of animals in connection with their transportation in commerce.

-    (j) The term “carrier” means the operator of any airline, railroad, motor carrier, shipping line, or other enterprise, which is engaged in the business of transporting any animals for hire;
+    (j) The term “carrier” means the operator of any airline, railroad, motor carrier, shipping line, or other enterprise, which is engaged in the business of transporting any animals for hire.

-    (k) The term “Federal agency” means an Executive agency as such term is defined in [section 105 of title 5][/us/usc/t5/s105], and with respect to any research facility means the agency from which the research facility receives a Federal award for the conduct of research, experimentation, or testing, involving the use of animals;
+    (k) The term “Federal agency” means an Executive agency as such term is defined in [section 105 of title 5][/us/usc/t5/s105], and with respect to any research facility means the agency from which the research facility receives a Federal award for the conduct of research, experimentation, or testing, involving the use of animals.

-    (l) The term “Federal award for the conduct of research, experimentation, or testing, involving the use of animals” means any mechanism (including a grant, award, loan, contract, or cooperative agreement) under which Federal funds are provided to support the conduct of such research. <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-The period probably should be a semicolon. </sup></sup>
+    (l) The term “Federal award for the conduct of research, experimentation, or testing, involving the use of animals” means any mechanism (including a grant, award, loan, contract, or cooperative agreement) under which Federal funds are provided to support the conduct of such research.

-    (m) The term “quorum” means a majority of the Committee members;
+    (m) The term “quorum” means a majority of the Committee members.

-    (n) The term “Committee” means the Institutional Animal Committee established under [section 2143(b) of this title][/us/usc/t7/s2143/b]; and
+    (n) The term “Committee” means the Institutional Animal Committee established under [section 2143(b) of this title][/us/usc/t7/s2143/b].

     (o) The term “Federal research facility” means each department, agency, or instrumentality of the United States which uses live animals for research or experimentation.

 ([Pub.
 L. 89–544, § 2][/us/pl/89/544/s2], Aug.
 24, 1966, [80 Stat.
 350][/us/stat/80/350]; [Pub.
 L. 91–579, § 3][/us/pl/91/579/s3], Dec.
 24, 1970, [84 Stat.
 1560][/us/stat/84/1560]; [Pub.
 L. 94–279][/us/pl/94/279], §§ 3, 4, Apr.
 22, 1976, [90 Stat.
 417][/us/stat/90/417], 418; [Pub.
 L. 99–198, title XVII, § 1756(a)][/us/pl/99/198/s1756/a], Dec.
 23, 1985, [99 Stat.
 1650][/us/stat/99/1650]; [Pub.
 L. 107–171, title X, § 10301][/us/pl/107/171/s10301], May 13, 2002, [116 Stat.
 491][/us/stat/116/491]; [Pub.
 L. 112–261, § 1][/us/pl/112/261/s1], Jan.
 10, 2013, [126 Stat.
-2428][/us/stat/126/2428].)
+2428][/us/stat/126/2428]; [Pub.
+L. 113–79, title XII, § 12308(a)(1)][/us/pl/113/79/s12308/a/1], Feb.
+7, 2014, [128 Stat.
+990][/us/stat/128/990].)

  __Amendments__

+    2014—[Pub.
+L. 113–79, § 12308(a)(1)(A)][/us/pl/113/79/s12308/a/1/A], substituted “In this chapter:” for “When used in this chapter—” in introductory provisions.

+    Subsecs. (a), (b), (d), (e).
+[Pub.
+L. 113–79, § 12308(a)(1)(C)][/us/pl/113/79/s12308/a/1/C], substituted period for semicolon at end.

+    Subsec. (f)(2).
+[Pub.
+L. 113–79, § 12308(a)(1)(B)][/us/pl/113/79/s12308/a/1/B], substituted “(2) any dog for hunting, security, or breeding purposes.
+Such term does not include a retail pet store (other than a retail pet store which sells any animals to a research facility, an exhibitor, or another dealer).” for “(2) any dog for hunting, security, or breeding purposes, except that this term does not include—

+    “(i) a retail pet store except such store which sells any animals to a research facility, an exhibitor, or a dealer; or

+    “(ii) any person who does not sell, or negotiate the purchase or sale of any wild animal, dog, or cat, and who derives no more than $500 gross income from the sale of other animals during any calendar year;”

+    Subsecs. (g), (h) to (k), (m).
+[Pub.
+L. 113–79, § 12308(a)(1)(C)][/us/pl/113/79/s12308/a/1/C], substituted period for semicolon at end.

+    Subsec. (n).
+[Pub.
+L. 113–79, § 12308(a)(1)(D)][/us/pl/113/79/s12308/a/1/D], substituted period at end for “; and”.

     2013—Subsec. (h).
 [Pub.
 L. 112–261][/us/pl/112/261] inserted “an owner of a common, domesticated household pet who derives less than a substantial portion of income from a nonprimary source (as determined by the Secretary) for exhibiting an animal that exclusively resides at the residence of the pet owner,” after “stores,”.